kernelci/kernelci-backend/INSTALL.md

 Replace kci_storage_fqdn with the name you'll be using for the storage.

 * `hosts`:
-Add the TARGET_MACHINE and configure how to ansible should connect, for example if your machine is named backend.mydomain.local with IP 10.0.17.2 and you connect directly as root (using a ssh key), your should add:
+Add the TARGET_NAME and configure how to ansible should connect, for example if your machine is named server.mydomain.local with IP 10.0.17.2 and you connect directly as root (using a ssh key), your should add:

 ```
 [local]
-TARGET_MACHINE ansible_ssh_port=22 ansible_ssh_host=10.0.17.2 ansible_ssh_user=root
+TARGET_NAME ansible_ssh_port=22 ansible_ssh_host=10.0.17.2 ansible_ssh_user=root
 ```

 If the user is not root and should use "su" to become root, use the parameter `become_method=su`, if it should use "sudo" instead, use `become_method=sudo`

 * `host_vars/TARGET_NAME` this is a file that you must create

-For example, you can create the file  `host_vars/myserver.mydomain.local` with the following content:
+For example, you can create the file  `host_vars/server.mydomain.local` with the following content:

 ```
-hostname: backend.mydomain.local
+hostname: server.mydomain.local
 role: staging
 ```